 - Scrotal ultrasound.
 This test uses high-frequency sound waves to produce images inside your body.
 A scrotal ultrasound can help your doctor see if there is a varicocele or other problems in the testicles and supporting structures.

 - Hormone testing.
 Hormones produced by the pituitary gland, hypothalamus and testicles play a key role in sexual development and sperm production.
-Abnormalities in other hormonal or organ systems also might contribute to infertility.
+Abnormalities in other hormonal or organ systems might also contribute to infertility.
 A blood test measures the level of testosterone and other hormones.

 - Post-ejaculation urinalysis.
 Sperm in your urine can indicate your sperm are traveling backward into the bladder instead of out your penis during ejaculation (retrograde ejaculation).